MicrosoftDocs/sdk-api/sdk-api-src/content/diagnosticdataquery/nf-diagnosticdataquery-ddqgetdiagnosticrecordcategoryatindex.md

  - diagnosticdataquery.h
 api_name:
  - DdqGetDiagnosticRecordCategoryAtIndex
+f1_keywords:
+ - DdqGetDiagnosticRecordCategoryAtIndex
+ - diagnosticdataquery/DdqGetDiagnosticRecordCategoryAtIndex
 ---

 ## -description

 Fetches a diagnostic record category at the specified index in the resource pointed to bythe HDIAGNOSTIC_DATA_EVENT_CATEGORY_DESCRIPTION handle.

 ## -parameters

 ### -param hCategoryDescription

 Type: **[HANDLE](/windows/desktop/winprog/windows-data-types)**
 Handle to the resource that contains the list of categories and their descriptions

 ### -param index

 Type: **[UINT32](/windows/desktop/winprog/windows-data-types)**
 The index of the category to be fetched.

 ### -param categoryDescription

 Type: **[DIAGNOSTIC_DATA_EVENT_CATEGORY_DESCRIPTION](/windows/win32/api/diagnosticdataquerytypes/ns-diagnosticdataquerytypes-diagnostic_data_event_category_description)**
 This outpoint parameter is a pointer to the category and its description that was fetched.

 ## -returns

 Type: **[HRESULT](/windows/desktop/com/structure-of-com-error-codes)**
 Returns S_OK on successful completion.

 ## -remarks

 See **[DIAGNOSTIC_DATA_EVENT_CATEGORY_DESCRIPTION](/windows/win32/api/diagnosticdataquerytypes/ns-diagnosticdataquerytypes-diagnostic_data_event_category_description)** for documentation on how a category is defined.

 ## -see-also